Pika Review

 • Credit costs vary a lot by effect and model, so predicting how many experiments fit in a month is not as simple as looking at the headline plan name.

-• The product pages emphasize short generated clips and branded effects more than long-form editing controls, which makes it a narrower fit for heavier video production.
+• Pika is built much more around short generated clips and branded effects than around long-form editing controls, which makes it a narrower fit for heavier video production.

 • Public documentation is light on the main site, and the API is routed through Fal AI rather than presented as a fully fleshed-out first-party developer platform.